This article is available in Spanish.

 Large-scale protests were also held in Peru when then-President Martin Vizcarra was impeached.
 Manuel Merino, who replaced Vizcarra, resigned from office only after five days as some protesters were reportedly killed.
 Various demonstrations were also held in Colombia against their president, Ivan Duque, for several reasons.

-These massive, anti-government protests around Latin America, although some are violent and deadly, bore fruit as their governments listened.
+These massive, anti-government protests around Latin America, though some are violent and deadly, bore fruit as their governments took notice.

 And then there were none.

-When the pandemic started to ravage the Philippines last year, the government’s incompetence have come to light.
-There have been issues day after frustrating day—not only related to the pandemic—and the old ones were never resolved.
+When the pandemic started to ravage the Philippines last year, the government’s incompetence has come to light.
+There have been issues day after frustrating day — not only related to the pandemic — and the old ones were never resolved.
 Where’s the justice for the poor Gregorio family?
 Who must be held accountable for mishandling the COVID-19 crisis?
 What about those government officials that broke social distancing protocols?
-What is the government doing with the futile Manila Bay “white sand” project?
+What is the government doing with the “futile” Manila Bay “white sand” project?
 What of the police brutality?
-And what happened to the PH₱15 billion stolen PhilHealth funds?
+And what happened to the allegedly “stolen” PhilHealth funds?

-This political circus has been organizing a total shitshow for years, and what did most Filipinos do?
+It seems that this political circus has been organizing a total “sh-tshow” for years, and what did most Filipinos do?
 Tolerate it.
-If Chileans were enraged over the mere hike of the metro fare, what could anger us to the point where we can see the plain truth—sans propaganda and fake news?
+If Chileans were enraged over the mere hike of the metro fare, what could anger us to the point where we can see the plain truth — sans propaganda and fake news?
 What could provoke us and see that the government’s shenanigans are not acceptable?
 Look, this is going to get worse every day until we see that we have been “scammed.”